philmayes/hypercube-viewer/README.md

 The points, edges and/or faces are projected onto a plane surface (the x-y plane) in either a perspective or orthographic view.

+**NOTE:** Some of the drawing calculations take a long time.
+Factors that exacerbate this are:
+* A large number of dimensions
+* Drawing the faces
+* Showing intermediate steps
+* Showing ghosting
+* Resizing during rotation

+These delays do NOT occur in the video recording.

 ## How is the hypercube rotated?

 In the real world, we think of rotation as about an axis.
 A square on your screen being rotated clockwise is though of as rotating around the z-axis that projects perpendicularly from the screen, but what is actually changing are the x- and y-coordinates of the 4 corners.
 Similarly, rotation around the x-axis is done by rotating the y-z plane.

+The concept of rotating about an axis works in 3 dimensions because, for any axis, there is only one plane that that is perpendicular to that axis.
+For higher dimension, each dimension is perpendicular to more than one plane, so naming the dimension would be ambiguous and XXXX.
 For a higher dimension D, the only rotations visible on the screen (the x-y surface) are rotations in the x-D plane and the y-D plane.
 Hypercube-viewer allows the user to rotate in both directions around these higher planes.

+For random rotations, Hypercube Viewer rotates about two randomly-chosen planes at once.

 ## Available controls

-### Setup
+### SETUP

 * **Number of dimensions:** Choose from 3 to 10.
 * **Aspect ratios:** It need not be a cube.
 Here, you can set the ratios of the edges for each dimension, for instance: 16:9:4 specifies a cuboid with width of 16, height of 9 and depth of 4.
 Additional dimensions take the value of the rightmost one specified.
 * **Viewing size:** The size in pixels of the plane surface on which the Hypercube is projected.

-### Visibility
+### VISIBILITY

 * **Show faces, edges, corners:** Control what is drawn.
 * **Show coordinates:** Show the coordinates of every point.
 The points may overlap for, say, a cube in orthogonal view.
 Avoid this by using perspective view and/or rotating the object so that every point is at a different place on screen.